 WELCOME to the TRIPP REPORT

 Here you can find information about what is happening at the Tea House.
-For details about funded research, students and researchers, or Ruellia – click on the respective tabs!
+For details about funded research, students, other colleagues, or the Ruellia and Petalidium pages – click on the respective tabs!

 Check out the Lichen Biome class this Maymester!

 Lichens are biologically diverse hubs of interactions, and The Lichen Biome course will cover numerous dimensions of diversity within this symbiosis (algae, bacteria, fungi, and ecological and evolutionary relationships therein) and beyond it (diversity of lichen symbioses in nature, their ecological functions, and conservation).
 Through student-led experiments to be initiated and finished during the course, students will develop and apply core skills relating to understanding of the biology and development of lichen symbioses and their roles in the environment.